Using AI to give doctors a 48-hour head start on life-threatening illness

 In this research, we showed how a deep learning model could be used to render an accurate prediction 24 hours after a patient was admitted to the hospital.
 Learn more.

-In this research, we showed how a proof-of-concept assistance tool (LYNA) could use deep learning to help pathologists more accurately diagnose metastatic breast cancer.
-Learn more.
+In our mammography research, we showed how our AI model identified breast cancer in de-identified screening mammograms with greater accuracy, fewer false positives, and fewer false negatives than experts.
+In our pathology research, we showed how a proof-of-concept assistance tool (LYNA) could use deep learning to help pathologists more accurately diagnose metastatic breast cancer.
+Learn more about LYNA and Mammography.

 Our genomics research and open source release of DeepVariant transformed the task of variant calling into an image classification problem, reducing the error rate by more than 50%.
 Learn more.